-- 2. Encourage each member of the healthcare team to immediately internally report unanticipated outcomes, near misses, and hazardous conditions. - 3.
-Promptly inform the patient and family of unanticipated outcomes, and keep patient and family fully apprised of the process. - 4.
+- 3. Promptly inform the patient and family of unanticipated outcomes, and keep patient and family fully apprised of the process. - 4.
 Apply thorough analysis within facilities to identify factors that contribute to adverse events. - 5.
 Inform the patient and family of the findings of the analysis.
-If the analysis reveals a medical error, notify the family of the remedial action to be taken, including apologizing for the medical error. - 6.
-Take prompt action with adequate resources to fix system flaws and ensure individual remediation to prevent future patient harm. - 7.
+If the analysis reveals a medical error, notify the family of the remedial action to be taken, including apologizing for the medical error. - Take prompt action with adequate resources to fix system flaws and ensure individual remediation to prevent future patient harm. - 7.
 Share improvements and learning between facilities and with pertinent specialty organizations so that other facilities can improve their systems and prevent future harm. - 8.
 Maintain ongoing staff training to support implementation of all Just Culture elements.